Israel–Kenya relations: 1976–86

 Kenyan government official Bruce McKenzie persuaded Kenyan President Jomo Kenyatta to allow Mossad agents to gather information prior to Operation Entebbe in 1976.
 Also, the Israeli Air Force was granted permission to use an airport in Nairobi.
 Ugandan President Idi Amin later ordered McKenzie's assassination.
 Mossad Chief Director Meir Amit had a forest planted in Israel in McKenzie's name.

 In 1979, Abdalla Mwidau, the representative of Mombasa-South in the Kenyan parliament, conducted an information campaign among Muslims in the US, in which he praised Israel's assistance to developing African countries and specifically its assistance to Muslim education in Kenya.
 His political rivals, led by Sharif Kassir, denounced these activities, calling Mwidau a "Zionist agent".

 1987–2001

 Renewed diplomatic ties were discussed in 1987 with the Kenyan President Daniel arap Moi by Israeli Prime Minister Yitzhak Shamir, and were re-initiated in 1988.
 In 1989 Israeli Foreign Minister Moshe Arens visited Kenya to sign a cooperation pact.

 The Kibwezi irrigation project of 1991 was a joint effort between the two countries.
 In 1996 it consisted of 40 hectares of experimental irrigation farm in the Yatta plateau.

+In 1993, Kenya and Israel re-established the diplomatic relations between the countries.